btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 ## Config for Modules

-make a directory for the modules
+First let's start by allowing us to configure Rails to allow for organization by Modules instead of grouping our code all together.

 ```
 mkdir app/modules
 ```

-config Rails to find the modules
+Allow Rails to find the modules.
 ```
 # config/application.rb
 module RailsPack